FireFly7386/Chronicles_of_Magic/README.md

 You are a wizard and your Kingdom was invaded by monsters - so you have to free it.
 To do that you must *__scale__* your library to get more places for spell books and learn 'em.

+### Level 1

+You found shelter in the Libraries Basement and now try to fight you way out.

 ## TODO

 ### Core functionality